arthurpende/Raspberry-Pi-CPU-Temps/README.md

   sleep(2)
 ```

-I supppose you could be lazy and copy/paste the above into the pyhton file or create a second file to have one of each function.
+I supppose you could be lazy and copy/paste the above into the python file or create a second file to have one of each function.

 Enjoy!